mattermost/mattermost-handbook/operations/workplace/people/performance-reviews-50/README.md

 At performance review time all managers should:

-1. Read this document and the related documents to their departmental review process in detail.
+1. Complete reading this document on performance reviews and related documents on relevant departmental review process in detail.

 1. Read or re-read Chapter 13 of [High Output Management](https://www.amazon.com/High-Output-Management-Andrew-Grove-ebook/dp/B015VACHOK) (and expense a copy if you don't have one yet).